GetStream/stream-video-android/README.md

 - [ ] Reaction dialog API for Compose (Jaewoong)
 - [ ] Android SDK development.md cleanup (Daniel)
 - [ ] Upgrade to more recent versions of webrtc (Kanat)
-- [ ] Picture of the video stream at the highest resolution + docs on how to add a button for this (Daniel)
 - [ ] Review foreground service vs backend for audio rooms etc. (Daniel)
 - [ ] Support participant.custom field which was previously ignored.
 ParticipantState line 216 (Daniel)
 - [ ] Logging is too verbose (rtc is very noisy), clean it up to focus on the essential for info and higher (Daniel)